jccodez/velocity/FACEBOOK_API_SETUP.md

 ## 🎯 Overview

-This guide will help you set up the Facebook Graph API connection for your Social Posts application.
+This guide will help you set up the Facebook Graph API connection for your Velocity application.

 ## Step 1: Create Meta/Facebook App